WashingtonYandun/WashingtonYandun/README.md

 # 👋 Hi, I’m @WashingtonYandun aka WMYM.

-- Learning one thing and write at least **195** lines of code everyday is my current goal.
+- Learning one thing and write at least **200** lines of code everyday is my current goal.
 And I i work every single day for that goal.
 > I know its better cuality than cantity but is a good start

 <!---
-I will increment the lines till 200
+I will increment the lines till 200 20/01/2022 i wil increase this soon but now i want to get confortable with mi workflow -->
--->

 ```JavaScript